Aracho1/Portfolio/README.md

 # Hello, World!
-This is Ara's Portfolio
+Ara Cho's Developer Portfolio

 This is my learning journey at Makers.
 I will be tracking my learning at each week.